 We can also say the specific capital also depends on so many factors like if the area you want the business to be is a rural area (a village type of setting) or an urban area (a city kind of setting), how big you want to start and so on.

-3. Rent a Shop
+3. Rent Shop to Sell Foodstuff

 Foodstuff shop for your foodstuff business is very important because you cannot afford to expose your foodstuffs to things that will make them spoil on time.